DeveloperAlan/sublime-better-coffeescript/README.md

 # Special Thanks

-Thanks to everyone who has contributed to this project.
+Thanks to everyone who has contributed to the original sublime-better-coffeescript project.
 You guys rock!

 * [agibsonsw](https://github.com/agibsonsw) for his help in writing WatchMode